-Macquart et Cadot Universal equinoctial ring dial
+Macquart et Cadot Universal equinoctial ring dial, 18th century

 On application